Boston Stock Exchange: Early years and founding

-Originally known as the Boston Brokers' Board, the Boston Stock Exchange was founded on October 13, 1834, when thirteen brokers agreed to meet for a half-hour daily to compare their offerings.
-P.P.F.
-Degrand was described by Clarence W. Barron and Joseph G. Martin as "the man to whose indomitable energy and foresight the existence of the Boston Stock Exchange is largely due".
-The other founding members were:
+The Boston Stock Exchange was founded on October 13, 1834, originally operating as the Boston Broker's Board.
+The exchange was established when thirteen Boston-area brokers agreed to meet daily to compare securities offerings and facilitate trading activity.

+Financial historian P.P.F.
+Degrand was later described by Clarence W. Barron and Joseph G. Martin as "the man to whose indomitable energy and foresight the existence of the Boston Stock Exchange is largely due".